 And that is just another beauty of the Scarpetta series: women are present, and women are given a voice, even though many times that voice has to be filtered through Scarpetta (because the women are dead, and only she can read them).
 I have now read enough academic texts to do some subtext reading on the novels, and although I do not wholeheartedly agree with Cornwell’s supposed conservative discourse, I will still give her the benefit of having introduced specific themes and characters to contemporary crime fiction.

-Before your roll your eyes at my fangirling, let me be clear: I am not saying that Patricia Cornwell’s novels are perfect, far from it.
+Before you roll your eyes at my fangirling, let me be clear: I am not saying that Patricia Cornwell’s novels are perfect, far from it.
 But they stand for a moment in literary history when women changed the rules in crime fiction.
 For the first time, there was a Chief Medical Examiner who was a woman, who happened to be beautiful (why not?), and who was the best at her job.
 And she didn’t care.
-She didn’t care most men she worked with thought she did not deserve to be there.
-She stood her ground, and pulled rank if necessary.
+She didn’t care for most men she worked with thought she did not deserve to be there.
+She stood her ground and pulled rank if necessary.
 She broke away with traditional gender roles that would locate her at home, or worried about her family, and became a middle-aged woman who had just gone through a divorce, who had an amazing job she loved, and money enough to buy a new Mercedes if her current one broke down.
 In short, Cornwell gave readers – through Scarpetta’s life – the possibility to challenge who they were told to be by society and become instead whoever they wanted to be.
 Guiltless.
 Fearless.
 And proudly.
 At least while they spent time in Scarpetta’s world.

 So, if Cornwell is still not your cup of tea, I get it because forensic crime fiction is not for everyone.
-But, with this post I wanted to put down some reasons why her work and her Dr. Kay Scarpetta series are game changers in contemporary crime fiction and feminism.
+But, with this post, I wanted to put down some reasons why her work and her Dr Kay Scarpetta series are game changers in contemporary crime fiction and feminism.
 And, next time you are tired, overworked, sleep deprived or dismissed because you happen to be a woman (if you are), at least you know now there is someone out there who has gone through the same and has come out triumphant of it.
 And although I’d love to say it’s me, I would like to officially introduce you to my friend Kay, Chief Medical Examiner of Virginia.
 I think you will get along like a house on fire.

 The latest Kay Scarpetta novel, Depraved Heart, is out now: